cockroachdb/docs/v22.2/restore.md

 {% include {{ page.version.version }}/misc/external-io-privilege.md %}

-Either the `EXTERNALIOIMPLICITACCESS` system privilege or the [`admin`](security-reference/authorization.html#admin-role) role is required for the following scenarios:
+Either the `EXTERNALIOIMPLICITACCESS` [system-level privilege](security-reference/authorization.html#system-level-privileges) or the [`admin`](security-reference/authorization.html#admin-role) role is required for the following scenarios:

 - To interact with a cloud storage resource using [`IMPLICIT` authentication](cloud-storage-authentication.html).
 - Use of a [custom endpoint](https://docs.aws.amazon.com/sdk-for-go/api/aws/endpoints/) on S3.